|

 Administration (MVA) and presided over by an

-Administrative Law
+Administrative Law Judge.

 ·

-Potential sanctions the Administrative Law
+sanctions the Administrative Law Judge may impose

-Judge may impose include: suspension of your
+include: suspension of your driving privileges,

-driving privileges, installation of the ignition
+installation of the ignition interlock on your

-to the State medical advisory board for further
+medical advisory board for further sanctions,

-sanctions, placement of an alcohol restriction on
+placement of an alcohol restriction on your

-your license.
+license.

 ·

-If you fail to PROPERLY
+you fail to PROPERLY request an MVA hearing within

-arrest, it is possible that your license may be
+10 days of your arrest, it is possible that your

-suspended without a
+license may be suspended without a hearing.

-2) The
+2) The second proceeding is a

-second proceeding is a Court or Jury Trial
+Court or Jury Trial

-- Trial will be held in the county,
+Trial will be held in the county,

 city or federal courthouse in the jurisdiction